Siebenmorgen represents MHMA one last time

-Abe Siebenmorgen was able to don the Maur-Hill Mount Academy logo one final time before he began his college career.
+One of the most successful Maur-Hill Mount Academy athletes was able to don the school's logo one final time before he began his college career.

-Siebenmorgen competed in the Kansas Shrine Bowl Saturday against some of the best high school football players the state has to offer.
+Abe Siebenmorgen competed in the Kansas Shrine Bowl Saturday with some of the best high school football players the state has to offer.

-Siebenmorgen said the experience is one of the highlights of his high school playing career.
+Siebenmorgen said the experience became one of the highlights of his high school playing career.

 "I met many new guys that will be friends forever, and I learned a lot from the coaches," Siebenmorgen said.
 "It’s crazy how close you can get with people you didn’t even know beforehand in just one week.
 It goes down as the most fun football game I’ve ever played."